malinacilibia/University-projects/Third Year/First semester/Programming Environments and Development/project/README.md

 ### 5. Services Management
-Administrators can manage the salon’s services — add new ones, edit details, delete existing ones, or filter by category.
+Administrators can manage the salon’s services.
+They can add new ones, edit details, delete existing ones, or filter by category.

 ![Service Page](../screenshots/Service%20page.png)